DIEMS-HUB/Get-Started/README.md

 # Get Started
-You can make your first pull request in this repository to practice open source and join our community!
+You can make your first pull request in this repository to practice open source!
+Make a pull request and you will recive an invite to join our community.

 #### Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)